PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 comments: true
 ---

-# Universal Layout Analysis v2 Production Line User Guide
+# Universal Layout Analysis v2 pipeline User Guide

-## 1. Introduction to Universal Layout Analysis v2 Production Line
+## 1. Introduction to Universal Layout Analysis v2 pipeline
 Layout analysis is a technology that extracts structured information from document images, primarily used to convert complex document layouts into machine-readable data formats.
 This technology is widely applied in document management, information extraction, and data digitization.
 By combining Optical Character Recognition (OCR), image processing, and machine learning algorithms, layout analysis can identify and extract text blocks, headings, paragraphs, images, tables, and other layout elements from documents.
-The process typically involves three main steps: layout analysis, element analysis, and data formatting, ultimately generating structured document data to improve the efficiency and accuracy of data processing. <b>The Universal Layout Analysis v2 production line, based on the v1 production line, enhances the capabilities of layout region detection, table recognition, and formula recognition, and adds the ability to restore multi-column reading order and convert results into Markdown files.
-It performs excellently on various document data and can handle more complex document data.</b> This production line also provides flexible service-oriented deployment options, supporting the use of multiple programming languages on various hardware.
-Moreover, this production line offers the capability for secondary development; you can train and optimize models on your own dataset based on this production line, and the trained models can be seamlessly integrated.
+The process typically involves three main steps: layout analysis, element analysis, and data formatting, ultimately generating structured document data to improve the efficiency and accuracy of data processing. <b>The Universal Layout Analysis v2 pipeline, based on the v1 pipeline, enhances the capabilities of layout region detection, table recognition, and formula recognition, and adds the ability to restore multi-column reading order and convert results into Markdown files.
+It performs excellently on various document data and can handle more complex document data.</b> This pipeline also provides flexible service-oriented deployment options, supporting the use of multiple programming languages on various hardware.
+Moreover, this pipeline offers the capability for secondary development; you can train and optimize models on your own dataset based on this pipeline, and the trained models can be seamlessly integrated.

-<b>The Universal Layout Analysis v2 production line includes a mandatory layout region analysis module and a general OCR sub-production line,</b> as well as optional sub-production lines for document image preprocessing, table recognition, seal recognition, and formula recognition.
+<b>The Universal Layout Analysis v2 pipeline includes a mandatory layout region analysis module and a general OCR sub-pipeline,</b> as well as optional sub-pipelines for document image preprocessing, table recognition, seal recognition, and formula recognition.

 <b>If you prioritize model accuracy, choose a high-accuracy model; if you prioritize model inference speed, choose a faster inference model; if you prioritize model storage size, choose a smaller storage model.</b>
 <details><summary>👉 Model List Details</summary>